mikechau/react-primer-draft/README.md

 ### React Mixins

-`Mixins` are a way of sharing resuable functionality between components.
+Mixins are a way of sharing reusable functionality between components.

-Key point from `React` documentation:
+Key point from React documentation:

 > Components are the best way to reuse code in React, but sometimes very different components may share some common functionality.
 These are sometimes called [cross-cutting concerns](http://en.wikipedia.org/wiki/Cross-cutting_concern).
 React provides mixins to solve this problem.

-**NOTE:** The validity of `mixins`, is currently debated in the community.
-While you may continue to use them with `React.createClass`, `mixins` are not avaliable for `ES6 classes`.
-The community seems to be leaning toward the idea of`containers`, aka `high order componenets (HOC)`, aka `decorators`.
+**NOTE:** The validity of mixins, is currently debated in the community.
+While you may continue to use them with `React.createClass`, mixins are not currently available when using ES6 classes.
+The community seems to be leaning toward the idea of containers aka *high order components* or *decorators* (functions or components which manipulate or alter other components).

 Mixin example: